mattfox/home-gateway/macbook1-1/README.md

 Hopefully I never need to worry about this again.
-Installing Debian on a first-gen 32-bit Core 2 Macbook is not something to be undertaken lightly.
+Installing Debian on a first-gen 32-bit Core Duo Macbook is not something to be undertaken lightly.

 For installing on MacBook1,1, refer to:
 * http://www.makeuseof.com/tag/how-to-boot-a-linux-live-usb-stick-on-your-mac/